JohnPAfr/todolist/README.md

         - do more pure CSS
         - implement features on the app even little ones
         - be active, at least commit once a day

+# 03/02/2019
+    FCC Basic algo:
+        - sort() by default is sorting strings.
+To sort numbers, we must use a more specific function like (a, b) => a - b (increasing sort)